Pinetree Secondary School

 Katya plans to pursue a degree in engineering because she sees problems in the world as puzzles that must be solved.
 She hopes to create tangible solutions for a better society, whether that's solving the puzzles of waste management or clean energy.
 She hopes to build more green cities and transportation, with her ultimate dream to work for NASA or the CSA.

 Ultimately, the thing that stands out most to me about Katya is her incredible resilience and grit, and her ability to take challenges and hardship and turn them into something valuable for herself or others.
-She has undergone significant personal challenges, including the arrest and subsequent suicide of her father, which understandably shocked the foundation of her identity, yet it also shaped her to become more independent and true to herself.
+She has undergone significant personal challenges which have shocked the foundation of her identity, yet also shaped her to become more independent and true to herself.
 I am very much looking forward to hearing about the incredible things that Katya will do with her life, and would love for her to have the financial support needed so that she can focus on her goals and continue improving the world for those around her.

 In addition to playing classical piano since the age of four and doing years of ballet lessons, Russian theatre, and still life painting, Katya has participated in the following extracurricular and volunteer endeavors: